 Recommended Action: Download a news dataset sample, run a quick VADER or transformer-based sentiment script in Python, and track your niche topics.
 Share your findings — the data community benefits from more real-world examples.

-Custom request
+Browse datasets Custom data request